 This guide outlines everything you need to know about applying for CBR funding.
-It contains thorough instructions for how to apply, including tips for completing a great application.
+It contains thorough instructions for how to apply, including tips for how to complete a great application.

-More information on the CBR initiative is available at on our website.
+More information on the CBR initiative is available at www.fcm.ca/ communitybuildingsretrofit.

-For any questions about how to apply, please contact us or call 1-877-417-0550.
+For any questions about how to apply, please contact us at gmfinfo@fcm.ca or 1-877-417-0550.